 When running in this mode, the HAL executable program must take responsibility for loading any sections that require loading to RAM.
-The .rwdata, .rodata, and .exceptions sections are loaded before the call to alt\main(), as required.
-This loading is performed by the function alt\load().
-To load any additional sections, use the alt\load\section() function.
+The .rwdata, .rodata, and .exceptions sections are loaded before the call to $alt_main()$ , as required.
+This loading is performed by the function $alt_load()$ .
+To load these functions and data into memory manually; and to load any additional sections, use the alt load section() function.

-For more information about $\verb+alt_load\section(),$ refer to the "HAL API Reference" chapter.
+For more information about alt\load\section(), refer to the "HAL API Reference" chapter.

-- HAL API Reference on page 318 - Nios II Processor Booting From Altera Serial Flash (EPCQ)
+- HAL API Reference on page 313 - Nios II Processor Booting From Altera Serial Flash (EPCQ)

-7.16 Working with HAL Source Files
+7.16.
+Working with HAL Source Files